-Thank you for your interest in applying to be the Estate Manager of The Gannochy Trust.
+Thank you for your interest in applying to be a Trustee of The Gannochy Trust.

-We have an engaged and able Board of 7 Trustees who meet formally around 8 times per year with the key staff from the senior management team.
+We have an engaged and able Board, currently of 7 Trustees, who meet formally around 8 times per year with the Chief Executive and key staff.
 We also have occasional away days and Board sub-group or committee meetings.
-We have very effective, efficient, supportive and friendly staff, who work closely as a team.
-The Trust is also supported by a number of external advisers, particularly in relation to specialist areas such as agricultural tenancy management.
+We are now looking for one Trustee to replace one who will retire later this year.

 The time commitment is comparatively high for a Charity Board at around 10-15 days per annum.
 One reason is the complexity of the Trust.
 Another is the way we handle grant applications, where we ask a Trustee to lead on a number of applications at our quarterly grant meetings.